emaesen/js-lib-storage-object/README.md

 // Define `type`="local" for localStorage
 // or `type`="session" for sessionStorage
 storage.setType(type)
+// enable undo functionality
+storage.enableUndo(bool)
 /*
  * storage functions:
  * `key` (string),
- *  The key string can be 'namespaced': "ns-key".
+ *  The key string can be 'namespaced': "ns:key".
  * `value` (string or json object).
  *  All values are stored as stringified json.
  * `type` indicates whether to store in "session"Storage (default),